-Leadership requires resilience since it has been identified as a vital skill for leaders[22],[8].
-The concept of leadership is one of the most complex ideas in literature due to its dynamic nature, thus, its definition is quite challenging [12].
-But in the context of resilience, King and Rothstein [21] as cited by Lombardi et. al [22] state that leaders are expected to inspire, mentor, and develop a sense of involvement and commitment for any organization to operate well, especially true during times of crisis.
+Leadership requires resilience since it has been identified as a vital skill for leaders[27],[9].
+Leadership is one of the most complex ideas in literature due to its dynamic nature, thus, its definition is quite challenging [13].
+But in the context of resilience, King and Rothstein [25] as cited by Lombardi et. al [27] state that leaders are expected to inspire, mentor, and develop a sense of involvement and commitment for any organization to operate well, especially true during times of crisis.

 In South Africa, numerous issues, such as extreme poverty, inequality, and violence, are affecting South Africa's educational system.
 Creating a secure and encouraging learning environment can be challenging for school administrators due to these issues.
-Furthermore, many South African school leaders lack the education and assistance necessary for them to function well [10].
-In Brazil, most of the Brazilian schools had a major problem in violence that test the resiliency of the school leaders.
-It was identified that 6.2% of the students had already been bullied with a prevalence of 6.6% in males and 5.9% in females [17].
+Furthermore, many South African school leaders lack the education and assistance necessary for them to function well [11].
+In Brazil, most of the Brazilian schools had a major problem with violence that tested the resiliency of the school leaders.
+It was identified that 6.2% of the students had already been bullied with a prevalence of 6.6% in males and 5.9% in females [21].

-In the Philippines, COVID-19 pandemic had a profound impact on school heads in the Philippines.
+In the Philippines, the COVID-19 pandemic had a profound impact on school heads.
 School heads had to adjust to a new manner of teaching and learning, as well as deal with the obstacles of remote learning.
 In addition, principals had to assist students and staff who have been affected by the pandemic.
-This has put principals under a lot of strain and tested their resilience [9].
+This has put principals under a lot of strain and tested their resilience [10].
 The journey to accomplishing the global agenda for education is inevitably difficult and fraught with ambiguity.
 There is a need to establish a clear trajectory toward this vision to accomplish our national aspirations, particularly those related to the quality of education.

-In the Division of Davao del Norte, school heads were provided with professional development programs and technical assistance focusing more on School-Based Management highlighting Fiscal Management and Instructional Leadership, no data on division initiatives to improve the competence of school heads in the area of resiliency taking into account that one of the identified risks indicated in the BEDP is the limited coordination between DepEd and other agencies for interventions related to equity, empowerment, and resilience considering also the recent calamities experienced in the region.
-Specifically, in Integrated Schools who are handling Kindergarten to Senior High School Curriculum with different concern and issues in terms of instructional and administrative task.
+In the Division of Davao del Norte, school heads were provided with professional development programs and technical assistance focusing more on School-Based Management highlighting Fiscal Management and Instructional Leadership.
+However, no data on the division office initiatives about improving the competence of school heads in the area of resiliency taking into account one of the identified risks indicated in the Basic Education Development Plan (BEDP).
+Specifically, in Integrated Schools where school heads handle Kindergarten to Senior High School level with different concerns and issues in terms of instructional and administrative tasks.

-Through this study, the researchers will be able culled out different perspective of Integrated School Heads in terms of their unique characteristics, experiences, the mechanisms on how to face challenges, and policy recommendations to be utilized by the Department of Education.
-The study will focus on the difficulties of being school heads with the changes in school management and shall likewise analyze the skills needed to perform resilient leadership.
-Moreover, this study will highlight how to develop and nurture leaders' resilience, particularly on how to collaborate with other agencies for interventions related to resilience.
-The necessity for further research is also underlined to comprehend how to foster resilience in all categories of educational leaders, including principals, administrators, teachers, and administrative leaders at the school level.
+Through this study, the researchers culled out different perspectives of Integrated School Heads in terms of their unique characteristics, experiences, coping mechanisms on how to face challenges, and policy recommendations to be utilized by the Department of Education.
+The study centered on the challenges of being a school head amid changes in school setup from one (1) curriculum to two (2) or three (3) curricula, as well as the abilities required to execute resilient leadership.
+Furthermore, this study emphasized how to promote and foster leaders' resilience, notably how to engage with other agencies for resilience treatments.
+The pressing need for further research is emphasized to deepen our comprehension of effective strategies for cultivating resilience among a diverse array of educational leaders, encompassing principals, administrators, teachers, and individuals in higher management roles within schools or other educational institutions.